Chaldene/pancam/To-Do.md

 # Prioties

--   Make pickle files have data and time tags
+-   Make pickle files have data and time tags error with first file created.
 -   Go through File Parser and make consolidated

 ## Nice to haves